 If medicine and hormonal treatments don’t help with painful heavy period symptoms, your OB/GYN may encourage endometrial ablation, especially if you want to avoid a hysterectomy.
-At Antheia Gynecology in East Windsor and Freehold, New Jersey, the female-led team performs endometrial ablation to women suffering from heavy menstrual bleeding.
+At Antheia Gynecology in East Windsor, New Jersey, the female-led team performs endometrial ablation to women suffering from heavy menstrual bleeding.
 The team offers the NovaSure® in-office procedure, which provides fast and easy relief.
 If you are interested in discussing this abnormal bleeding treatment option, reach out to the experienced OB/GYN team by phone or booking an appointment online today.

 Endometrial ablation is a procedure that removes the lining of the uterus, or endometrium.
 In most cases, this stops your period completely or makes it very light.